i-lateral/silverstripe-systemmessages/README.md

 You can manage messages in the admin area using the "Messages" tab.

+### Built in JS libs

 By default, system messages uses lightbox_me for modal messages.
 This can be disabled in the config for using your own jquery, disabling this will give the message the default bootstrap modal classes.

 config.yml

     SystemMessages:
       use_default_js: false

+_config.php

+    SystemMessages::config()->use_default_js = false;

+### Bootstrap support

+All HTML uses bootstrap class names as well as custom system message ones but the modal box will not auto open on load.

+To enable modal auto opening on load, change the **use_bootstrap** config
+variable:

+config.yml

+    SystemMessages:
+      use_bootstrap: true

+_config.php

+    SystemMessages::config()->use_bootstrap = true;